 You are permitted to consider only that portion of the runway you need.
 They can, for example, plow only the center and a limited distance.
 You should be careful that the width will permit full control of the airplane in the event of an engine loss.

 We pilots are constrained by the rules as defined by governments, of course.
 But we are also constrained by how our aircraft manufacturers apply these rules.
 There are even differences between aircraft types from the same manufacturer.
 You just have to know the books for the airplanes you fly.
+Be aware, however, that aircraft manufacturer data can be optimistic.

 - RUNWAY CONTAMINATED BY STANDING WATER, SLUSH OR LOOSE SNOW